 Particularly for students who are living on campus and/or in dormitories, finding ways to prepare necessary meals and snacks can be challenging.
 In addition, students are often balancing an overloaded schedule with academics, work, career planning, sports, and/or a social life.
 This can also make it challenging for students in eating disorder recovery to eat consistently and nourish their bodies appropriately.

 Anticipating some of these challenges can be helpful for planning ahead and coming up with an effective game plan to be sure that you are keeping your eating disorder recovery a priority while in college.

 Steps to Take To Stay Healthy In College

-Whether you are planning on eating your meals in the campus cafeteria, cooking for yourself, or a combination of both, there are several steps you can take to ensure the continued success of your recovery.
+Whether you are planning on eating your meals in the campus cafeteria, cooking for yourself, or a combination of both, there are several steps you can take to stay healthy in college and ensure the continued success of your recovery.

 1. Plan Ahead:

 If you will be eating your meals on campus, it’s important to realize that your food selection may be limited.
 Campus cafeterias will often have their menu published ahead of time, and this may be a helpful reference for you to know what is available.